openshift/enhancements/enhancements/storage/csi-migration.md

 1. Tech Preview in OCP 4.8:

 * Introduce a new *FeatureSet* in openshift/api called `CSIMigration`.
-* Make sure the *FeatureSet* used by [CCMO](https://github.com/openshift/enhancements/pull/463) contains the CSI migration feature flags enabled for the respective storage backened.
+* Make sure the *FeatureSet* used by [CCMO](https://github.com/openshift/enhancements/pull/463) contains the CSI migration feature flags enabled for the respective storage backend.
 * Introduce an upstream patch that allows Attach Detach Controller to have its own custom feature gates, independent from Kube Controller Manager.
 * Introduce a carry-patch in OCP that enables CSI Migration for Cinder and GCP PD in Attach Detach Controller.
 * A PoC of both upstream and OCP patches [are available](https://github.com/openshift/kubernetes/pull/601).